Get your first-in-man medical device clinical trial approved in Colombia

 Note on items 5.6, 5.7, and 5.8: INVIMA requires that the device’s direct patient risks be mitigated by doing device level tests (i.e., biocompatibility, strength test, corrosion test, traceability, etc.).
 It's up to the sponsor to prove to INVIMA the device's safety by providing as much documentation as the sponsor deems necessary.

 INVIMA's Medical Device and Other Technologies Committee (Sala Especializada de Dispositivos Médicos y Otras Tecnologías in Spanish) meets approximately every 30 days.
-It decides whether the protocol in question is approved or not and issues meeting minutes to notify the interested party, which is published on INVIMA’s official website.
+It reviews study submissions and decides whether the study in question is approved or not and issues meeting minutes to notify the interested party; meeting minutes are then published on INVIMA’s official website approximately one week after the meeting date.

 The legislation does not provide a defined timeline for the review and approval of the clinical trial application.
 However, normally it takes about 30 days to assess and approve the application; the approval may take additional time if further documentation is requested.
 Protocol submission must be sent to INVIMA's Medical Device Committee by the dates specified below.